velara3/JSON-API-Plus/README.md

 JSON-API Additions

-This project contains a controller class for User authentication for the WordPress JSON-API plug-in (http://wordpress.org/plugins/json-api/).
+This project contains a controller class for User authentication and Attachments for the WordPress JSON-API plug-in (http://wordpress.org/plugins/json-api/).
 It adds login, registration, logout, lost password, reset password, get logged in user and is user logged in methods.
+Support for WPMU has been added (3/28/2014) and adds additional support for registering users and sites.
+For WPMU the API is slightly different.
+Until documentation is updated view the user.php for parameters.

 You will want to go through the documentation (http://wordpress.org/plugins/json-api/other_notes/) on the main plugin page (http://wordpress.org/plugins/json-api/) to get a feel for how it works.
-Once you do that the following will make more sense.
+Once you do that the following instructions here will make more sense.
 If you need more help post questions to the forum here (http://wordpress.org/support/plugin/json-api).

 The main thing is to know what information to pass to the API.
 It will either be all in a GET request (in the URL query) or if more info is needed, in the POST data.
+You may need to use a combination of both GET and POST data.

 When making a call append the query to the URL.
 So, if your site is at http://www.mysite.com/blog/ then the query would be appended as, "http://www.mysite.com/blog/?json=user/login".